zimHL/Turnstile-Solver/README.md

 !
 Modified logging method to use the logging library

 v0.1.2 ⋮ 19/02/2025
-+ Added optional action and cData parameters, similar to sitekey and url (e.g., /turnstile?url=&sitekey=&action=&cdata=).
++ Added optional action and cData parameters, similar to sitekey and url.

 v0.1.3 ⋮ 22/02/2025
 + Added persistent context browser for improved security